ECC-BFMC/Documentation/source/data/vehicletoeverything/TrafficCommunication.rst

 The data which must be sent to the livetraffic server is the following:

+Speed of the vehicle, with 1HZ.

+m = "deviceSpeed"

-Speed of the vehicle, with 1HZ. m = deviceSpeed val = [0.2] # 0.2 is a speed example, Where speed is measured in cm/s shared_memory.insert(m, val)
+val = [0.2] # 0.2 is a speed example, Where speed is measured in cm/s

+shared_memory.insert(m, val)

+Position of the vehicle, with respect to the track coordinate system, with 1HZ.

+m = "devicePos"

-Position of the vehicle, with respect to the track coordinate system, with 1HZ. m = devicePos val = [12.3, 6.9] # 12.3 is a x example, 6.9 is a y example, Where position is measured in m shared_memory.insert(m, val)
+val = [12.3, 6.9] # 12.3 is a x example, 6.9 is a y example, Where position is measured in meters

+shared_memory.insert(m, val)

+Rotation of the vehicle, with respect to the track rotation, with 1HZ.

+m = "deviceRot"

-Rotation of the vehicle, with respect to the track rotation, with 1HZ. m = deviceRot val = [108] #108 is the rotation, Where rotation is measured in degrees, 0 being on x axis, positive number counter-clockwise, just positive angle (181 being correct, instead of -179) shared_memory.insert(m, val)
+val = [108] #108 is the rotation, Where rotation is measured in degrees, 0 being on x axis, positive number counter-clockwise, just positive angle (181 being correct, instead of -179)

-historyData
+shared_memory.insert(m, val)

+Obstacle encountered, once x obstacle.

+m = "historyData"

-Obstacle encountered, once x obstacle. m = deviceRot val = [2, 7.2, 3.8] # 2 is the id of the obstacle, 7.2 is the x of the obstacle, 3.8 iw the y of the obstacle.
-Where the id's can be found in the following table. shared_memory.insert(m, val)
+val = [2, 7.2, 3.8] # 2 is the id of the obstacle, 7.2 is the x of the obstacle, 3.8 iw the y of the obstacle.
+Where the id's can be found in the following table.

+shared_memory.insert(m, val)

 +-----+-------------------------------------+
 | ID  | Description                         |